FilipNest/filip-home/_posts/2006-7-24-joanna-coote-ep.md

 ---

-De­but re­lease writ­ten and re­cor­ded for Joanna Coote’s birth­day.
-All the drum ma­chine tracks are live rather than se­quenced and are there­fore all over the place.
+De­but re­lease writ­ten and re­cor­ded for my friend Joanna Coote’s birth­day.
+All the drum ma­chine tracks are live rather than se­quenced and are there­fore all over the place but there are moments on this I still love.